Dehghanni/Teofl/Writing.md

   - TV shows hold up a mirror to society and its culture as they perfectly represent the preferences of people in their daily lives.
 What we view in a filmed entertainment is an average lifestyle, workplace dynamics, relationships, and preferences such as fashion trends, interior design styles, and popular cars, to name but a few.
 All the aforementioned details in televised contents reflect the culture of a country to a great extent.
 In other words, a TV show is a microcosm of the country and the best representative of the culture.
 Viewing prime-time programs, one can gain information as much as they would if they had lived in the country themselves.
 For example, comparing the televised contents of the US to those of European countries, we can acquire a wealth of information.
 A footage of American traditional life explains that they prefer to live in spacious properties and drive big cars such as pickup trucks, SUVs, or even muscle cars.
 These preferences have their root in the culture and lifestyle of the American people.
 On the other hand, living in tiny apartments in high-rise buildings and driving coupés is something that strikes us the most when viewing films about the Green continent&#39;s countries.
   - Shows broadcast by television convey some direct or indirect messages that represent every given country&#39;s social, political, and economic movements.
 The media are inextricably intertwined with the country&#39;s culture.
 Gone are the days when directors produce movies that could be summarized in the romantic relationships or arrival of aliens at the Earth&#39;s surface.
 Today&#39;s shows and movies, in fact, mirror current events.
 From a sociological standpoint, for example, European TV shows usually promote interracial marriage and egalitarianism in an effort to fight racism and xenophobia.
 This is mainly because of the prevalent racial segregation in these countries.
 Likewise, American directors glorify single parenthood and send out this message that being an unmarried mother does not carry the social stigma that it used to and is nothing to be ashamed of.
 Conservative Middle Eastern countries, on the other hand, attach importance to the value of traditional families.
 The contents of their TV shows rebel against carefree relationships in Western countries and emphasize marriage as a sacred institution.
 - **It is better for government to spend money on building modern housing than on preserving historic or traditional buildings and homes..**
-  - These ancient constructions have educational values and represent the rich cultural heritage of a country.
+  - These ancient constructions have educational values and represent the **rich cultural heritage** of a country.
 The data and information that these old sites represent range from invasion of a foreign country and the introduction of a new culture to the dominant religion and architecture in various periods.
 This information will make people proud of their country and appreciate their forefathers&#39; contribution to the glamorous history of their nation.
+A recently conducted research in the Ohio State University reveals that
   - The archaic buildings serve as tourist hotspots and spawn a huge influx of domestic and foreign visitors to the place.
-There are a whole host of tourists around the world who have an insatiable desire to discover new historic places.
-They travel to quench their curiosity no matter how far they have to go or how hazardous the travel may be.
+There are a whole host of tourists around the world who have an **insatiable** desire to discover new historic places.
+They travel to **quench their curiosity** no matter how far they have to go or how hazardous the travel may be.
 Government funds dedicated to conserving old buildings will attract that potentially curious visitors and can make truckloads of money by this new source of revenue.
 - **Celebrities, such as actors, musicians and athletes, sometimes express their political views in public.
 Some people appreciate knowing the political views of celebrities.
 Others think it is not appropriate or useful to know the political views of celebrities.
 Which opinion do you agree with?**
   - Some celebrities are not averse to getting pecuniary advantages by deception.
-To rephrase, some of the public figures are not bona fide and are prone to trick people to make a fortune.
+To rephrase, some of the public figures are not bona fide and are prone to trick people in order to line their own pockets.
 Rarely do celebrities provide something useful and objective in their perspectives or an idea they themselves believe in.
 They might have political affiliation and it is often seen that politicians give these famous personalities financial assistance or commencement certificate for their commercial activities as a quid pro quo to take part in their election campaign or to express their opinion against a special candidate to impugn their reputation.
 The same is true when it comes to colluding with businessmen to endorse their products.
-They boy off public figures to represent their products way better than what they really are.
-In this case, gullible and easily persuaded people will be misled.
+They offer public figures a bribe to represent their products way better than what they really are.
+In this case, gullible and susceptible people will be misled.
 They will change their criteria that they used to consider when voting or buy some fake products hardly live to their claimed quality and functions.
-  - The overwhelming majority of famous personalities are not politically conscious and their opinions and beliefs should be taken with a grain of salt.
-Needless to say, celebrities are more known for their wealth, fame, glamor, and physical attractiveness.
-They have neither a superior academic credential nor valuable experiences in important fields such as economics and politics.
-The only thing that has made them well known is the hype surrounding them.
+  - The overwhelming majority of famous personalities are not politically conscious and their opinions and beliefs should not be taken seriously.
+Needless to say, celebrities are more known for their wealth, fame, glamor, and attractive appearance.
+They have neither a superior academic credential nor valuable experience in important fields such as economics and politics.
+The only thing that has made them noted and celebrated is the hype surrounding them.
 Giving attention to this group of society and their ideologies will yield nothing but exposure to inaccurate and narrow perspectives.
 For example, so fascinated was I with a physically attractive actor that I ended up following his wrong political and social views blindingly.
-That cost me a lot: I was pushed aside by my friends and even family members because of following those wrong perspectives.
+In retrospect, that cost me a lot: I was pushed aside by my friends and even family members because of following those wrong perspectives.
 If I could wind the clock back to my teenage years, I would not listen to that politically illiterate actor&#39;s ideologies.
 - **Which of the following choice do you think has the greatest impact on environmental protection?
  a.
 Governmental Regulations
  b.
 Environmental Awareness Groups